microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md

 Deploying Agora consists of the following steps.

-    - Prerequisite - User creates or already has access to a service principal with Owner role
+    1. Prerequisite - User creates or already has access to an Azure service principal with Owner role scoped to an Azure subscription.
-    - Prerequisite - User forks the [Jumpstart-Agora-Apps repo](https://github.com/microsoft/jumpstart-agora-apps) into their own GitHub account
+    2. Prerequisite - User forks the [Jumpstart-Agora-Apps repo](https://github.com/microsoft/jumpstart-agora-apps) into their own GitHub account.
-    - Deploy infrastructure - User deploys a Bicep file that creates the infrastructure in an Azure resource group
+    3. Deploy infrastructure - User deploys a Bicep file that creates the infrastructure in an Azure resource group.
-    - Login to the Agora-VM-Client Azure virtual machine - On first logon to the Agora-VM-Client PowerShell scripts automatically run that configure the applications and CI/CD.
-These scripts will take some time to run as they
+    4. Login to the Agora-VM-Client Azure virtual machine - On first logon to the Agora-VM-Client PowerShell scripts automatically run that configure the applications and CI/CD.
+These scripts will take some time to run.
-    - Automation completes - The PowerShell windows automatically close and the Agora desktop background is visible
+    5. Automation completes - The PowerShell windows automatically close and the Agora desktop background is visible.

+Once automation is complete, users can immediately start enjoying the Contoso Supermarket experience.

 ![Architecture diagram](./img/deployment_flow.png)

-Once automation is complete, users can immediately start enjoying the Agora experience.

 ## Prerequisites